Sharpiless/Nanocrystals-Deep-Learning/README.md

 ![Main](assets/main.png)

 The synthesis model based on transformer structure for nanocrystals takes the synthesis conditions and material structure features from the synthesis recipe dataset as input.
-By utilizing the proposed data augmentation method based on reaction intermediates, the input data was expanded **tenfold**.
+By utilizing the proposed reaction intermediate-based data augmentation, the input data was expanded **tenfold**.
 This resulted in the model achieving an average absolute error of **1.39 nm** in predicting nanocrystal size, and the average accuracy for predicting morphology reached **90%**.

 We show the transformer model in the following:

 ![Transformer](assets/transformer.png)

 ## Installation
 ```